 What can we say about worship?
 Right now, all we can say is worship is in transition.
 As Peace Church prepares for its move to OLLI at the Cheezem Education Center on Patrick Square, it enters into a period of intentionally rethinking how a typical gathering will look.
 It is quite possible that each Sunday will usher in a completely different format of worship.
 One week the service may be developed entirely around a musician and her spirituality.
 Another may be developed around a Biblical food item, a meal, a related Bible Passage, and conversation.
 Another might be “service” oriented.
 Still another may be somewhat formal, liturgical, include hymns, and celebrate Communion.

-Worship lasts about one hour, beginning at 5:00 PM every Sunday evening.
+Worship lasts about one hour (exception–Savor the Sacred), beginning at 5:00 PM every Sunday evening.

 When we talk about the God, Jesus, and the Bible it is liberal and progressive.